MVP0TAT0/odin-landing-page/README.md

 # Project: Landing page

-A responsive landing page built as part of The Odin Project – Foundations curriculum.
+A landing page built as part of The Odin Project – Foundations curriculum.
 The goal of this project is to recreate a full webpage layout from a provided design, focusing on layout, spacing, and basic styling rather than pixel-perfect accuracy.

 This project demonstrates core front-end skills including: